The Utilikilts Company

-The Utilikilts Company is an American kilt company that was founded by Steven Villegas in April 2000.
-Villegas created his first kilt in the late '90s as an alternative to pants meant to offer freedom of movement, while working on his motorcycle.
-Created from an old pair of military pants, Villegas was so fond of his creation he wore it quite often around town.
-He was approached by his first customer, "a bouncer that you wouldn't want to mess with", at a local bar.
+The Utilikilts Company is an American contemporary or "utility" kilt company, was founded by Steven Villegas in April 2000.
+Villegas created his first kilt in the late '90s as an alternative to pants, intended to offer freedom of movement, while working on his motorcycle.
+Made from an old pair of military pants, Villegas was so fond of his creation he wore it quite often around town.
+He was approached by his first customer, a local security guard.

 That first encounter encouraged him to produce more kilts, and sell them at the Pike Place Market and Fremont Street Market, in Seattle; where he met co-founder, Megan Haas.
-Villegas soon formed the Utilikilts Company, establishing both brick-and-mortar and web based storefront for the product.
-Haas left the company in 2005.
+Villegas and Haas soon formed the Utilikilts Company, establishing both brick-and-mortar and web based storefront for the product.

 Commercial success

 Utilikilt's commercial success is primarily from word of mouth, as the company does not pay for product placement or commercial endorsement and eschews professional models in favor of photos of actual customers.
 Despite this low-key approach, sales grew from 750 kilts the first year to over 11,000 three years later.
 The company received a big boost in recognition after Richard Hatch donned a Utilikilt on-screen in Survivor: All-Stars.
+After working together for five years Haas left the company in 2005.